ARI conducts, sponsors and supports research on the underlying causes of and treatments for Autism Spectrum Disorder.

-Funding is for a twelve-month period; however, eighteen months is allowed to complete the project.
+- Funding Period—Funding is for a twelve-month period; however, eighteen months is allowed to complete the project.
 Renewal grants (continuation of the same project awarded in the previous year) will be considered only in exceptional circumstances.

-Most grants range from $20,000 to $50,000 (USD)
+- Amount of Awards—Most grants range from $20,000 to $50,000 (USD).

-Priority will be given to: 1) start-up or seed efforts that represent new and promising areas of research; 2) projects that are most likely to attract additional extramural funding; and 3) senior investigators pursuing avenues of research which are new to the investigator.
+- Priorities for Funding—Priority will be given to: 1) start-up or seed efforts that represent new and promising areas of research; 2) projects that are most likely to attract additional extramural funding; and 3) senior investigators pursuing avenues of research which are new to the investigator.

-Expenditures included in the grant may include: 1) equipment, 2) operating expenses including supplies and materials, and 3) salaries for laboratory personnel (e.g., mentored undergraduate and graduate students, post docs, research associates) are allowed but are limited to the year of the grant.
+- Allowable Expenses—Expenditures included in the grant may include: 1) equipment, 2) operating expenses including supplies and materials, and 3) salaries for laboratory personnel (e.g., mentored undergraduate and graduate students, post docs, research associates) are allowed but are limited to the year of the grant.
 No salary or compensation is allowed for faculty or the applicant.
 No travel expense is allowed unless justified as necessary for the research.
 No indirect costs are covered.

-Eligibility—University or Center faculty and post-doctoral students are eligible to submit one proposal per year as the Principal Investigator (PI).
+- Eligibility—University or Center faculty and post-doctoral students are eligible to submit one proposal per year as the Principal Investigator (PI).
 Adjunct faculty, research assistants, for-profit companies, research associates and visiting faculty are not eligible to apply.